vacp2p/rfc-index/waku/standards/core/64/network.md

 Slashing is not implemented for the Waku Network.
 Instead, validators will penalise peers forwarding messages exceeding the rate limit as specified for [the rate-limiting validation mechanism](#rate-limit-exceeded).
-This incentivizes all nodes to validate RLN proofs and reject messages violating rate limits in order to continue participating in the network.
+This incentivizes all relay nodes to validate RLN proofs and reject messages violating rate limits in order to continue participating in the network.